ITRecords38/uebersicht-now-playing/README.md

 ## Installation

+- Download the `now-playing.widget.zip`
+- Unzip the file
-Download the `now-playing.widget.zip` and unzip it in your widgets folder (default: `~/Library/Application Support/Übersicht/widgets`)
+- Move the `now-playing` folder to the Übersicht your widgets folder (default: `~/Library/Application Support/Übersicht/widgets`)

 ### Sonos